 What is brand identity?

-Firstly, you need to ensure your choose channels on social media that fit with your brand positioning.
+Firstly, you need to ensure you choose channels on social media that fit with your brand positioning.
 It is fruitless being on every channel for the sake of it.
 The aim is to engage with your audience as much as possible so you need to be active on your chosen platforms.

 You need to easily direct your followers to the information they want.
 The ultimate aim of your content being that they do indeed want that information and find value in your offering.
 Quality content is so important and should form the basis of your social media posts and campaigns.
 You can craft the messaging around the valuable information.
-Build a social media content calendar and thoroughly plan what to post throughout the year around events, news, resources and campaigns.
+Build a social media content calendar, learn how here and thoroughly plan what to post throughout the year around events, news, resources and campaigns.
 Add value to your brand identity by finding different ways to share your news.
 This could include posts based around: